LoriTimmons/11.2-homework/README.md

 * npm i express.js

 ## Usage
- This application is used write and save notes.
+ This is a simple application is used write and save notes.
  * Run 'node server.js' or 'npm start' in the command line
  * Navigate to port 3002 on your local host (http://localhost:3002/)
 ![VS Image 1](./SS1.png)  <br>